simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Added ability to define additional attributes on ContactPerson elements in metatada, e.g. for use in Sirtfi contacts.
   * Added option to set a secure flag also on the language cookie.
+  * Added option to specify the base URL for the application protected.
   * Added support for PHP Memcached extension next to Memcache extension.
   * Added Redis as possible session storage mechanism.
   * Added support to specify custom metadata storage handlers.